EchoEvelyn/Watch_Reviews_Analysis/README.md

 # For NLTK downloads
 nltk.download('punkt')
 nltk.download('stopwords')

+### Authenticate with Google Drive:
+Since I stored the dataset in Google Drive, I need to authenticate and access it using PyDrive and Google Colab:

 ## Findings and Conclusions
 Through the application of K-means clustering and Latent Dirichlet Allocation (LDA), we derived several valuable insights from customer reviews.
 These insights can be leveraged for product improvement, customer satisfaction, and more effective marketing strategies: